CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/cards.md

     parent: components
 ---

 A card serves as an entry point to more detailed information.
-Cards may contain a photo, text, icon, or a link about a single subject.
-We use them to present news and blog items that have images.
-We also use them for resources that contain links to other sites.
+The type of card depends on your use case.
+There are three types of cards:

+1. [Media](#media-cards) -- used to display news and blog posts.
+2. [Call to action](#call-to-action-cards) -- used to highlight other websites where more information about a topic can be found.
+3. [Summary](#summary-cards) -- used to provide more information about a page before a clickthrough.

 ### Media cards
 {{< card-media >}}